rmorales-iaa/debian_lemon/README_lemon_docker.md

 The dependences required by lemon are too old (2017 or older) and the docker can not solve it, so onelemon commands does not work: mosaic
 This means that the user must solve align the images without lemon help.

+## Example of running lemon astrometry using docker script
+#start the container in the image

+`./lemon_docker`

+`lemon astrometry --radius=0.5 /home/lemon/data/in/*.fits /home/lemon/data/out`

 ## Example of running lemon photometry using docker script
 #start the container in the image